Clinical Associate Professor

 Martinez is committed to training the next generation of medical providers and has mentored medical students, residents and fellows throughout their training.
 He has led the New York State hepatitis C mini residency program to aid in the clinical development of emerging hepatitis C providers in order to decentralize the management of hepatitis c in an effort to extend treatment to those who need it most.

 A fierce advocate, he has worked to eliminate hepatitis C treatment restrictions throughout the United States and in Europe.

-Dr. Martinez is a member of the American Association for the Study of Liver Disease where he was recently elected to the HCV special interest group steering committee, the European Association for the Study of The Liver and the American Society of Addiction Medicine.
+Dr. Martinez is a fellow of the American Association for the Study of Liver Disease where he was recently elected to the HCV special interest group steering committee, the European Association for the Study of The Liver and the American Society of Addiction Medicine.